rdbwebster/sandman-pcf/README.md

 ##### Based on the Sandman project [https://github.com/jeffknupp/sandman](https://github.com/jeffknupp/sandman)

-Sandman is an amazing python application that auto-generates a REST api for all the entities in an existing SQL database.
+Sandman is an amazing python application that auto-generates a REST api for entities in an existing SQL database.
-When deployed to the Cloud Foundry platform its an extemely powerful tool for moderning access to SQL Server databases.
+When deployed to the Cloud Foundry platform it becomes an extemely powerful tool for moderning access to SQL Server databases.
 In fact when used with a Cloud Foundry [User Provided Service]( http://docs.cloudfoundry.org/devguide/services/user-provided.html) the database to be REST enabled does not need to be running within the Cloud Foundry environment.